Daniel Cohen (children's writer): Pan Am Flight 103

 Cohen's daughter, Theodora, died at the age of 20 in the bombing of Pan Am Flight 103.
 Thirty-eight minutes into its flight from Heathrow to JFK in New York, Pan Am Flight 103 exploded at 31,000 feet over the town of Lockerbie in Scotland, killing 243 passengers, 16 crew members and 11 local residents in their homes.
 On that flight was the only child of Susan and Dan Cohen, Theodora ("Theo").
 Susan Cohen calls December 21, 1988, not only the worst day of her life, but the last day of her life.
 "I'm not the same person ...
 There is not a day that will ever go by that is not filled with what happened."
-The Cohens have been, and continue to be, perhaps the most vocal activists among the Pan Am 103 families.
+The Cohens were perhaps the most vocal activists among the Pan Am 103 families.
 They cowrote a book about it, entitled Pam Am 103: The Bombing, The Betrayals, and a Bereaved Family's Search for Justice.

 They have criticized Pan Am, the U.S. and British governments, and dictator Muammar Gaddafi, who was killed in 2011.
 Susan Cohen maintains that with Gaddafi's death came the only justice she was ever to receive.
 A documentary was made about the aftermath of the bombing, titled Since: The Bombing of Pan Am Flight 103.
 The film follows the Cohens and two other couples in the years since the loss of their children.
 The Cohens were chosen by filmmaker Phil Furey because they were "outspoken, and angry, and embittered."

 In August 2009, the convicted bomber was released on grounds of compassion.
 Susan Cohen, furious with the sympathy shown for the bomber, said, "You want to feel sorry for anyone, please feel sorry for me, feel sorry for my poor daughter, her body falling a mile through the air".

 Daniel and Susan Cohen were featured in the film Since: The Bombing of Pan Am Flight 103.
 The film's creator, Phil Furey, stated that he selected the Cohens because of their anger and "how honest they were about how this ruined their lives."

 Personal life

 Cohen lived in Port Jervis, New York, and later Cape May Court House, Middle Township, New Jersey, with his wife, Susan.
+He died in Cape May, New Jersey in 2018.

 Cohen along with Philip J. Klass, James E. Oberg and Ernest H. Taves were founding members of a Committee for Skeptical Inquiry UFO subcommittee.
 UFO expert Robert Sheaffer writes in his 1981 book UFO Verdict that the subcommittee was "the first ufological group formed by individuals 'not inclined to believe in the literal truth of UFO claims'".